Skip to content

 • Effective period

-A set of conditions specifies which transactions (for example, charges, invoice line items) that a rule applies to.
+Under Apply to, you can set conditions specifying which transactions (for example, charges, invoice line items) a rule applies to.

 Caution